awesomephant/united-generations-website/events/nine-elms-christmas-2020.md

   image: /assets/uploads/restore.jpg
   alt: two colorful stained glass windows representing families with animals
     around a table
-introduction: A window art installation by Adalberto Lonardi at the Mason’s Arms Pub, part of the Nine Elms and Battersea Advent Trail and sponsored by Nine Elms Arts Ministry and Nine Elms Council.
+introduction: Discover the glorious large scale window installation by Adalberto Lonardi at the Mason’s Arms Pub.
+Part of the Nine Elms and Battersea Advent Trail and sponsored by Nine Elms Arts Ministry, the artwork celebrates the sense of belonging as a symbol of light.
 content: Longer text here
 link:
   url: https://www.instagram.com/nineelmsartsministry